Percy Jackson & the Olympians: Wrath of the Triple Goddess

 Wrath of the Triple Goddess, the seventh installment in the series, was released on September 24, 2024.
 The book follows Percy, Annabeth, and Grover as they tackle the troubles of pet-sitting at the goddess Hecate's house.
 When a dangerous strawberry potion is left alone with Grover, the house gets destroyed and the pets escape.
-Will Percy and his crew find them before Hecate comes back?
+Percy and his crew try find them before Hecate comes back.

 Supplementary works

 The Demigod Files

 The Demigod Files, also written by Rick Riordan, is the first companion book to the series.
 It was released February 10, 2009, featuring three short stories, interviews with the campers, puzzles and pictures.
 It is set between The Battle of the Labyrinth and The Last Olympian.
 The book received mixed reviews, with some reviewers criticizing the lack of substantial material and others commenting on the writing of the short stories.
 The stories are "Percy Jackson and the Stolen Chariot", "Percy Jackson and the Bronze Dragon", "The Camper Interviews", and "Percy Jackson and the Sword of Hades".
 At the end of the book, there are portraits of the characters of the series.